-The McMahon Auditorium Authority is a public trust created pursuant to the laws of the State of Oklahoma, by the City of Lawton, the trust beneficiary, to operate the activities of the City related to the use of the McMahon Auditorium for the benefit of the community and surrounding area.
+The McMahon Auditorium Authority is a public trust created pursuant to the laws of the State of Oklahoma, by the City of Lawton, the trust beneficiary, to promote arts and humanities programing in the City of Lawton, and to operate the activities of the City related to the use of the McMahon Auditorium, the Carnegie Library Town Hall, and the Lawton National Guard Amory for the benefit of the community and surrounding area.
 The Authority is considered a component unit of the City of Lawton's financial reporting entity and has also elected to present its own annual financial statements for the component unit itself.